silksil/personalLearnings/productivity.md

 It's hard to navigate without having something to aim at -- you need goals to guide yourself towards the right direction.
 Goals refer to the results you want to achieve, but doesn't state how you want to achieve it.

 #### 1.2 Priotize
 You got limited time and resources, and different desires can lead to conflicting goals.
-Soo choose what you wanna focus on.
-Focus on the goals that are the wisest possible investment of your time and energy.
+So focus on the goals that are the wisest possible investment of your time and energy.

 # 2. Work efficiently
 #### 2.1 Follow a system